webplatform/docs-wpd/Style_Guide/index.md

 *Do not use articles (the, a, an) in URLs unless absolutely necessary.

 ==Article titles==
-In the "Custom page title" form field, enter a descriptive title if it's different from the URL (it probably will be).
+In the "Custom page title" form field, enter a descriptive title if it is different from the URL (it probably will be).

 For clarity in both creating and reading, article types should be consistently titled, each according to its content's primary information type.
 Each article type should use a consistent titling scheme so that (a) the author can accurately place it in the information hierarchy and (b) the reader can infer its content type from the title without further reading.